 Our bodies contain almost 450gms of salt and each day we need to replenish the salt used by our bodies

 to maintain our normal health, vigor and alkaline design.

-On an alkaline diet, without any further supplementation I consume at least 30g of protein a day, which is more than enough for the body to function, grow and develop.
+On an alkaline diet, without any further supplementation it's easy to consume at least 30g of protein a day, which is more than enough for the body to function, grow and develop.
 This level often tops 60g with the introduction of tofu, soy milk etc.

-I also supplement with an organic hemp protein at the moment because I’m hitting the gym pretty hard, but this isn’t essential.
+You can also supplement with an organic hemp protein if you are hitting the gym pretty hard, but this isn’t essential.

 – green leafy vegetables